 The effect of background music on work quality, productivity, learning, and creativity

-Here are 9 research findings on the role of music in creativity & productivity.
-Each point summarizes one academic paper.
+Here are 10 insights into the role of music in creativity & productivity.
+Each point summarizes one type of research conclusion.

 Is music in the workplace a good idea?
 The following insights will help answer this question.